-Riparian rights are rights incident to land bordering navigable waters3 such as rivers and streams4 ("riparian land") and include rights of ingress, egress, boating, bathing, and fishing and to an unobstructed view.5 Riparian rights also include the right to erect upon the bed and shores adjacent to the riparian land docks and other structures for the riparian land owner's private use, subject to the right of the public to use the navigable waters and applicable regulatory and environmental approval schemes.6 Riparian rights, which inure to the riparian land owner, are appurtenant to and inseparable from the riparian land.7 Conveyance of title to or lease of the riparian land entitles the grantee to the riparian rights running with the land whether or not such rights are mentioned in the deed or lease.8
+Riparian rights are rights incident to land bordering navigable waters3 such as rivers, channels, and streams4 ("riparian land") and include rights of ingress, egress, boating, bathing, and fishing and to an unobstructed view.5 Riparian rights also include the right to erect upon the bed and shores adjacent to the riparian land docks and other structures for the riparian land owner's private use, subject to the right of the public to use the navigable waters and applicable regulatory and environmental approval schemes.6 Riparian rights, which inure to the riparian land owner, are appurtenant to and inseparable from the riparian land.7 Conveyance of title to or lease of the riparian land entitles the grantee to the riparian rights running with the land whether or not such rights are mentioned in the deed or lease.8

 In order for riparian rights to attach, the riparian land must extend to the ordinary high water mark of the navigable water.
 However, courts have acknowledged that there is no one proper method for establishing riparian rights boundaries, and such rights do not necessarily extend into the waters according to riparian land boundaries.
 In Instead, such boundaries must be apportioned and riparian rights determined in accordance with equitable principles, with consideration given to the lay of the shore line, the direction of the water body, and the co-relative rights of adjoining riparian land owners.
 Despite these guidelines, it is possible to have two land surveyors draw riparian boundaries for adjoining properties in two different locations if they use different methods for establishing such boundaries.
 A riparian land owner who believes that the boundaries of his or her riparian rights have been improperly drawn or his or her riparian rights have been violated may sue for relief in the circuit court where the riparian land is located.
-Attorney Fees and Costs
+A court may strike down the use of a particular delineation method if it finds that, in that instance, the use of the method unfairly impacts a party's riparian rights.